lbryio/hub/README.md

 #### Options for `scribe`
   - `--db_max_open_files` This setting translates into the max_open_files option given to rocksdb.
 A higher number will use more memory.
 Defaults to 64.
   - `--address_history_cache_size` The count of items in the address history cache used for processing blocks and mempool updates.
 A higher number will use more memory, shouldn't ever need to be higher than 10000.
 Defaults to 1000.
+  - `--index_address_statuses` Maintain an index of the statuses of address transaction histories, this makes handling notifications for transactions in a block uniformly fast at the expense of more time to process new blocks and somewhat more disk space (~10gb as of block 1161417).

 #### Options for `scribe-elastic-sync`
   - `--reindex` If this flag is set drop and rebuild the elasticsearch index.